Skip to content

 """

-Separates points into groups based on proximity thresholds.
+Separates points in list1 into three groups based on their proximity to any point in list2.

 """